Hosting and bandwidth provided by MacAce.net.

 What are the "pros and cons" of the original Apple iPhone?
 Is it right for my needs?

-Please note that the original iPhone was discontinued on June 9, 2008 and this Q&A covers "pros and cons" of the original iPhone running the original operating system.
-The original iPhone was replaced by the iPhone 3G on June 9, 2008.
+Please note that the original iPhone has been discontinued.
+Although this Q&A covers "pros and cons" of the original iPhone running the original operating system, it can be quite helpful for anyone buying or selling an original iPhone on the used market.

 Pros: